Mihir-Ai-lab/Ostrich_solutions/SECURITY.md

 ## Reporting a Vulnerability

-If you discover a security vulnerability in Ostrich Solutions, please send an e-mail to mihir@thedatascienceguy.info.
+If you discover a security vulnerability in Ostrich Solutions, please send an [E-mail](mailto:mihir@thedatascienceguy.info?subject=Security%20Vulnerability).
 All security vulnerabilities will be promptly addressed.

 When reporting a vulnerability, please include the following information: